 The hat is said to be named after William J. Hardee, a career U.S. Army officer, serving from 1838 until his resignation on January 31, 1861.
 Hardee was Commandant of Cadets at West Point from 1856 to 1860.
 He was lieutenant colonel of the 1st U.S. Cavalry until just before the war.
 In 1855, he published Rifle and Light Infantry Tactics for the Exercise and Maneuvers of Troops When Acting as Light Infantry or Riflemen.
 This book came to be popularly known as Hardee's Tactics, which became the best-known drill manual of both sides of the Civil War.
 He joined the Confederate States Army in March 1861 and eventually became a lieutenant general and corps commander.

 As per U.S. Army regulations the hat should be adorned with a brass hat device and a wool hat cord denoting the branch of service of the wearer: sky blue for infantry, scarlet for artillery, and gold for cavalry.
 The brim was to be pinned up on the right side for cavalrymen and artillerymen, and on the left for infantry soldiers.

 Centurion Auctions is the industry leader in the valuation, marketing, and sale of historically important military collectibles, documents, arms, and firearms.
-Centurion conducts quarterly speciality auctions in both Firearms and Wartime Military Collectibles.
-Firearm auctions are focused purely on antique, modern, military firearms, and machine guns.
-Wartime Military Collectible auctions center on medals, awards, edged weapons, cloth, headgear, uniforms, gear, and the like.
+Centurion conducts regularly scheduled specialty auctions in both Firearms and Wartime Military Collectibles.
+Firearm auctions are focused on antique, modern, military firearms, sporting, and machine guns.
+Wartime Military Collectible auctions center on medals, awards, edged weapons, cloth, headgear, uniforms, gear, and all other types of wartime memorabilia.
 Each auction is comprised of consignments from around the globe, to include individuals, dealers, trusts, estates, and life-long collections.